 He has a strong interest in high-risk obstetrics, particularly multiple pregnancies, pregnancy loss, premature delivery and recurrent miscarriage.

-Mark, in addition to his medical practice, has conducted extensive research and training, and is actively involved in teaching at the University of Melbourne.
+Mark has conducted extensive research and training, and is actively involved in teaching at the University of Melbourne.

-He is a member of the Executive Committee of the Australian Twin Registry and on the Advisory Group of match (Mothers And Twin Children).
 He is on the Editorial Board of Twin Research and Human Genetics.
 He is one of the founding members of the Australian Centre for Excellence in Twin Research.
 He has published widely with over 50 peer-reviewed papers, several chapters in books and has presented at many national and international conferences.
 A list of his publications can be found here.

-He is currently the co-ordinator of specialist training for Obstetricians and Gynaecologists at the Royal Women’s Hospital.
 Mark’s primary public teaching hospital role is as the Director of Maternity Services at Royal Women’s Hospital.
 He is also a Clinical Professor in the University of Melbourne and the National Patron of the Australian Multiple Birth Association.